Sqlldr Control File Defaultifempty

 Use

-when you want SQL*Loader to always combine the same number of physical records to form one logical record.
-In the following example,integer
+CONCATENATEwhen you want SQL*Loader to always combine the same number of physical records to form one logical record.
+In the following example,integerspecifies the number of physical records to combine.The

 Using CONTINUEIF to Assemble Logical Records